12 Best Waterfalls in Maui That Are Absolutely Stunning

 Honokohau Falls on Maui.

-However, the waterfall is found in an inaccessible area in the valley which is on the west side of the island, meaning that you would need to take a helicopter tour.
+However, the waterfall is found in an inaccessible area in the valley on the island’s west side, meaning that you would need to take a helicopter tour.

-Which would give you and the kids the chance to enjoy the stunning views of Maui from atop.
+This would allow you and the kids to enjoy the stunning views of Maui from atop.

 It really all depends on which tour operator you opt for and also the conditions, few tour operators are willing to take you to Honokohau Falls.